Telerik-Verified-Plugins/NFC-DemoApp/NFC/Plugins/NFC-0.6.1/README.md

 ## nfc.removeNdefListener

-Remove an event listener for any NDEF tag.
+Removes the previously registered event listener for NDEF tags added via `nfc.addNdefListener`.

     nfc.removeNdefListener(callback, [onSuccess], [onFailure]);

 ### Parameters

-- __callback__: The callback that is called when an NDEF tag is read.
+- __callback__: The previously registered callback.
-- __onSuccess__: (Optional) The callback that is called when the listener is added.
+- __onSuccess__: (Optional) The callback that is called when the listener is successfully removed.
-- __onFailure__: (Optional) The callback that is called if there was an error.
+- __onFailure__: (Optional) The callback that is called if there was an error during removal.

-### Description
+### Supported Platforms

-Function `nfc.removeNdefListener` removes the callback for ndef events.
+- Android
+- BlackBerry 7

 ## nfc.addTagDiscoveredListener